williamcotton/webdsl/README.md

 # WebDSL

-WebDSL is an experimental domain-specific language and server implementation for building web applications with integrated PostgreSQL, Lua, jq, and mustache.
+WebDSL is an experimental domain-specific language and server implementation for building web applications with an integrated PostgreSQL client, Lua and jq interpreters, mustache renderer and more.
 It provides a mainly declarative way to define websites with pages and API endpoints.

+It aims to reduce the boilerplate of database driven web applications almost to the level of a configuration file.
+User login, authentication and sessions are all built directly into the language runtime.

 ## Example